Author: Jamie Horner.

 How willing are both parties to assist in getting the property back to where it needs to be?
 The first step is ensuring that you keep a copy of all your expenses so that you can claim the bond.
 You then need to weigh up if you have any chance of getting more than the bond from the past tenant, its highly likely that if they have trashed it, you have no chances of getting any more funds than the bond, so focus on getting the bond back.

 With your Agent, are they going above and beyond to assist or are they just wiping their hands of the situation?
 It's easy to be a good Property Manager when things are smooth sailing, but this is when you need them most.
 If they are not assisting or you think it was poor management that led to this situation then its time to change Agents.
 If the Managing Agents services were poor, don’t stick around, especially if they won't assist.
-In the end, it will just cost you time in getting the property back to where it needs to be and the important factor of trust in the relationship of Owner and Property Manager is lost.
+In the end, it will just cost you time in getting the property back to where it needs to be and the important factor of trust in the relationship between Owner and Property Manager is lost.

 Step 3 – Contact your Insurance Company

-A good Landlord Insurance policy is key in ensuring that you minimise your loss.
+A good Landlord Insurance policy is key to ensuring that you minimise your loss.
 Contact your Insurance company to start the claim process and remember you will need some key documents, like the Lease agreement, tenant ledgers, property condition reports etc so get a copy of a claim form and ensure you get the required documents from your Managing Agent.
 The forms are not hard to complete and if your previous agent won't finalise this for you, get out quickly and find a new Property Manager that will assist you.

 Step 4 – Your Property Manager